Reconstruction of depth-3, top fan-in two circuits over characteristic zero fields: Acknowledgements

 \section{Acknowledgements}

 I am extremely thankful to Neeraj Kayal for introducing me to this problem.
 Sukhada Fadnavis, Neeraj Kayal and myself started working on the problem together during my summer internship at Microsoft Research India Labs in 2011.
 We solved the first important case together.
+A lot of intuition I developed was during my collaboration with them.
+A version of the construction of our \emph{"Candidate Set"} was adopted from a write-up of Neeraj Kayal and Shubhangi Saraf which Neeraj shared with me.
 I'm grateful to them for all helpful discussions, constant guidance and encouragement.\\

 I would like to thank Zeev Dvir for communicating the most recent rank bounds on $\delta-SG_k$ configurations from \cite{DSW12} and his feedback on the work.
 This reduces the gap in the first problem we mentioned above. \\